SS Warrimoo: Service

 James Huddart ordered Warrimoo and Miowera for his New Zealand and Australian Steam Ship Company to run a Trans-Tasman service between New Zealand and Australia.
 However, Warrimoo's maiden voyage was a cruise to the fjords of Norway before she was delivered to the Southern Hemisphere.

 In 1893 Huddart created the Canadian-Australian Steam Ship Company to operate a liner service between Australia and Vancouver, British Columbia, and he transferred Warrimoo and Miowera to this new service.

 In 1897 the New Zealand Shipping Company bought both Warrimoo and Miowera.
 In 1901 the Union Steamship Company of New Zealand, commonly called simply the "Union Company", bought Warrimoo.

 Warrimoo was a troop ship in the First World War.
 In February 1915 she took the Māori Pioneer Battalion overseas as part of the New Zealand Expeditionary Force.

 In 1916 Khiam Yik & Co Ltd of Singapore, a company controlled by Tan Kah Kee, bought Warrimoo.
 She continued to carry troops.

 In May 1918 Warrimoo was part of a convoy carrying troops from Bizerte (Tunisia) to Marseille (France).
 The destroyer Catapulte collided with her, some of Catapulte's depth charges broke loose, fell into the sea and detonated, sinking both ships.
 58 of Catapulte's crew and one person aboard Warrimoo were killed.

 International Date Line claim

-In January 1900 The Sydney Morning Herald reported that Warrimoo crossed the Equator on 30 December 1899.
+In January 1900 The Sydney Morning Herald reported that Warrimoo captained by J.D.
+Phillips, crossed the Equator on 30 December 1899.

 However, it was later claimed that Warrimoo reached the intersection of the International Date Line and the Equator at midnight on 31 December 1899.
 This would have placed her bow in the Southern Hemisphere in summer on 1 January 1900, her stern in the Northern Hemisphere in winter on 31 December 1899.
 She would therefore have been simultaneously in two different seasons (winter and summer), in two different hemispheres, on two different days, in two different months, in two different years, in two different decades, in two different centuries.
-(Which would of course mean that the writer thought a century started in the year 0 or 1900, where in fact it started in 1901.)
+(The "centuries" referred to by the writer would be the 1800s and the 1900s, rather than the customary 19th and 20th centuries.)